AugurProject/augur-walkthrough/trading.md

 If you place a buy order for 1 share at 0 (the midpoint of this market) then the cost in this case would be 50 ETH.
 Buy 1 share at -25 would be 25 ETH.
 Buy 1 share at 25 would be 75 ETH.
 Buy 1 share at 50 would cost 100 ETH.
 Buy 1 share at -49.9999 price would cost 0.0001 ETH.
 However, Sell orders are the opposite, so Selling 1 share at -25 would be 75 ETH, Selling 1 at 25 would be 25 ETH, Selling 1 at 49.9999 would cost 0.0001 ETH, and Selling 1 share at -50 would cost 100 ETH.

-Keeping those examples in mind, Place an order (buy or sell) on your scalar market for some quantity and some price. once signed, sent, and successful...
+Keeping those examples in mind, fill out the Order Form (buy or sell) on your scalar market for some quantity and some price.

+Click the Review button.

+*Verify:*
+- [ ] quantity is accurate to what you entered
+- [ ] limit price is accurate to what you entered
+- [ ] for this trade, fee should be only for the GAS cost because we won't be closing shares here
+- [ ] est. cost is still accurately calculated
+- [ ] Confirm that Profit Loss calculations are correct.
+- [ ] your ETH balance has decreased by the amount of ETH the order cost

+After the transaction is successful...

 *Verify:*
 - [ ] Outcomes table has updated to show a Bid(or Ask) Qty and Best Bid(or Ask) value, should match your order details.